vastolorde77/TabGroup/README.md

 # Shortcut setup

 1. Go to chrome://extensions/shortcuts.
-2. Customize keyboard shortcut as needed.
+2. Customize the keyboard shortcut as needed.

 Functions currently supported :

-- Sort by domain (example : "www.gooogle.com", domain name = "google").
+- Sort tabs by domain name.
-- Close tabs domain names other than the current tab.
+- Close tabs with the same domain.
-- Close tabs with the same domain name as current tab including the current tab.
+- Close tabs with the domain name different than the currently selected domain.
-- Select tabs with the same domain name.
+- Select tabs with the same domain.

-*currently not in chrome extensions store
+- Select and extract tabs from the same domain to new window.